Project Setup

 Sometimes, you might want to get a callback to know whether the walkthrough is skipped or completed.
 For example, you could set up a callback to gather analytics or trigger a specific action once the walkthrough is finished, such as directing the user to a new page or enabling certain features of the app.

-When a walkthrough is added on a page, you'll see the following types of actions (aka callbacks), and you can choose any of them to add actions under it.
+When a walkthrough is added on a page, you'll see the following types of actions, also called callbacks, and you can choose any of them to add actions under it.

-1. On Walkthrough Complete: Actions added under this will be triggered whenever the user finishes all the steps of the walkthrough.
+- On Walkthrough Complete: Actions added here run when the user finishes all the steps of the walkthrough.

-2. On Walkthrough Skip: Actions added under this will be triggered whenever the user chooses to skip the walkthrough.
+- On Walkthrough Skip: Actions added here run when the user chooses to skip the walkthrough.

 Video guide